-RORY STEWART MP APPLAUDS ‘INSPIRATIONAL’ COMMUNITY BROADBAND SCHEMES
+RORY APPLAUDS ‘INSPIRATIONAL’ COMMUNITY BROADBAND SCHEMES

 Rory Stewart MP has picked out two Cumbrian broadband schemes to be national models for community broadband – and is working with the Minister for Broadband to share the Cumbrian example across the country.